bmeurer/benediktmeurer.de/_posts/2016-10-11-the-case-of-temporary-objects-in-chrome.markdown

 The first problem is not really a problem, because most of the time the prototype is strongly referenced from the initial map (which in turn is strongly referenced from the constructor function) already, and thus we don't create a memory leak here.
-It's only an issue when a new prototype set for an existing object, and for the internal [``Object.create``](https://tc39.github.io/ecma262/#sec-object.create) handling.
+It's only an issue when a new prototype set for an existing object.
 So for these cases we will introduce special links in the transition trees to ensure that maps for prototype transitions aren't strongly linked from their initial maps.